ms0g/cubicLife/README.md

-# CAEngine - Cellular Automaton Engine
+# CubicLife
 ### Overview
-CAEngine is a powerful Cellular Automaton Engine designed to simulate Conway's Game of Life in 3D dimension.
+CubicLife is a powerful cellular automaton engine designed to simulate Conway's Game of Life in 3D dimension.
 This engine provides a flexible framework for running and visualizing complex cellular automata simulations in a 3D environment.

 <img src="assets/screenshot.gif" alt="image" width="700" height="auto">